HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-10-wiki-platform.md

 - **Data Access:** Content generated and stored in the wiki should be accessible outside of the wiki platform, either through syncing content to an HHS owned repository or through an official API.
 - **Machine Readability:** The wiki platform should also support storing and exposing content in a machine-readable format so that certain types structured data can be managed within and accessed from the wiki without parsing.
 - **Open Source:** The tool used to manage and host the wiki content should be open source, if possible.
+- **Authority to Operate (ATO):** Because the wiki is a support tool rather than a production service, it doesn't *need* to be covered under the Grants.gov ATO.
+However, being covered under the existing ATO is an advantage if, in the future, we want to use it to support our production service (e.g. hosting training materials for grant applicants or grantors)

 ## Options Considered